mukopikmin/cordova-bluemix-iotf/README.md

 * Android

-Although not tested on these platforms, this app will also work on.
+Although not tested, this app will work on these platforms.

 * Amazon Fire OS
 * BlackBerry 10